MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/how-to-plan-apps-for-Teams-mobile.md

 ---
 # Plan apps for Teams mobile

- Teams platform offers oppurtunity to build apps on mobile as well as desktop.
-The key to build an app is to understand and meet users' needs, your app users can prefer using either desktop or mobile, or both.
+ Teams platform offers opportunity to build apps on mobile and desktop.
+Your app users can prefer either desktop or mobile, or both.
 The users can prepare data on desktop, but consume and share more data using mobile.
+The key to build any app is to understand and meet users' needs.
 The document guides to build your apps on Teams mobile.

 ## Identify apps scope